nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 `Example technical information`

-Messages that appear in these boxes indicate that the message is of a more technical nature, such as user input.
+Messages that appear in these boxes indicate that the text is of a more technical nature, such as user input.

 ### Structure of this document
 To help you make the most of your time, we have added a multitude of features to FAST, which will help you efficiently manage your contacts.